Eric Schertzing, Ingham County Treasurer and Chairman of Ingham County Land Bank

 Eric grew up as a farm boy.
 Naturally, he enjoys working on urban agriculture initiatives and finds assisting folks with the Land Bank Garden Program particularly rewarding.
 He’s looking forward to the Land Bank’s role in developing multi-unit, mixed-income and mixed-use properties on or near transit corridors.
 “Corridors are the front door to neighborhoods.
 They lower construction and purchase cost, and significantly improve household finances if one or more of the occupants utilize public transportation,” he says.

-Dawn VanHalst, Interim-Executive Director, and Program Director
+Dawn VanHalst, Program Director

 As the Program Director of the Land Bank, Dawn manages Land Bank program staff, including property sales, the garden program, housing renovation and demolition.
 She also assists the executive director with day-to-day operations and performs functions associated with Ingham County’s Brownfield coordinator position.
 Dawn believes the Land Bank’s work is important because, “It is dedicated to creating community, place and opportunity, serving as a tool to support homeownership, growth and investment in the community.”